 Figure 2.
 A schematic of the two-step re-gridding process.
 Raw MODIS swaths are stitched and subsetted before being projected in sinusoidal projection.
-The program used was the Hdf to GeoTiff program or HEG.
+The program used was the HDF to GeoTiff program or HEG.

 V. Conclusions

 Our conclusion is that each of these components will be completed, coordinated and automated.
 A master script conducting the modules is required to ensure streamlined daily products.